-Able Hearing Centers proudly partners with these state-of-the-art hearing Instrument companies to provide you with the finest hearing aid that will meet your specific needs.
+Able Hearing Centers proudly partner with these state-of-the-art hearing aids companies to provide you with the finest hearing aid that will meet your specific needs.

 Behind-the-Ear (BTE) hearing aids consist of a hard plastic case worn behind the ear and connected to a plastic earmold by a piece of clear tubing.
 The electronic parts are held in the case behind the ear.
 BTE aids are used by people of all ages for mild to profound hearing loss.